py-vcon/py-vcon/py_vcon_server/README.md

 The following installation and configuration instructions are intended for development and testing purposes only.
 This is by no means instructions for a secure install.
 These instructions are intended for a setup where the developer is running a Docker server on a local host.
-It is most convenient to run two docker containers, one for the Redis server and a second for the vCon server.
+It is most convenient to run two Docker containers, one for the Redis server and a second for the vCon server.
+The vCon server requires some of the JSON commands in the Redis stack server.
-The following instructions are for this configuration.
+The following instructions are for running the configuration with two Docker containers: one for the Redis server, one for the vCon server.

-The [Dockerfile](docker_redis/Dockerfile) for the Redis server can be found in the [docker_redis](docker_redis) directory.
+The following docker command will retrieve the Redis stack server image and run the container:
+    docker run -d --name redis-stack-server -p 6379:6379 redis/redis-stack-server:latest

+For developers, it may be useful to create a shell on the Redis server to use the Redis CLI.
-The following comments will build the image and run the container:
+The following will start a shell in the Docker container and start the Redis CLI:
-    cd docker_redis
-    ./dockerctl.sh build
-    ./dockerctl.sh run
+    docker exec -it redis-stack-server /bin/bash
+    redis-cli -h localhost -p 6379

 The Redis server will be bound to to the Docker server host's network on the default Redis port (6379).
 If you would like a shell on the Redis server container to use the Redis CLI to query the DB, the following will create a shell on the container: